 In a large building or industrial plant, a senior stationary engineer may be in charge of all mechanical systems in the building and may supervise a team of assistant stationary engineers, turbine operators, boiler tenders, and air-conditioning and refrigeration operators and mechanics.
 In small buildings, there may be only one stationary engineer who operates and maintains all of the systems.

-Safety is a major concern for these workers.
-Stationary engineers and boiler operators work around hazardous machinery, and must follow procedures to guard against burns, electric shock, noise, dangerous moving parts, and exposure to hazardous materials.
-Despite these precautions, however, stationary engineers and boiler operators have a relatively high rate of occupational injuries.
+Stationary engineers and boiler operators risk injury on the job.
+They must follow procedures to guard against burns, electric shock, noise, dangerous moving parts, and exposure to hazardous materials.

 Most employers prefer to hire people with at least a high school diploma or the equivalent for stationary engineers and boiler operator jobs.
 Workers acquire their skills primarily on the job and usually start as apprentices or helpers.
 This practical experience may be supplemented by postsecondary vocational training in subjects such as computerized controls and instrumentation.
 Becoming an engineer or operator without completing a formal apprenticeship program usually requires many years of work experience.